mitchell-solomon/stde/README.md

 Results and model checkpoints are stored under `_results/`.

+## Running ablation variants
+The helper script `run_ablation_variants.py` sweeps the predefined variants across selected equations and seeds.
+Each run is saved under `_results/VARIANT/EQN/SEED`.
+If a run already produced a `final_eval_results.json` file, it is skipped automatically to avoid duplicating work.
+Pass `--overwrite` to rerun even when such a file exists.

 ## Available PDEs
 The table below summarises the equations defined in `EqnConfig` together with information relevant to the implementation.